kap70tomer/TomerSchwarts-24-10-21/README.md

 # TomerSchwarts-24-10-21

+### Installation

+Clone this git, then npm install.

+Edit the .env file to set your API key:

+REACT_APP_API_KEY=[ AccuWeather API Key ]

+### Available commands
+npm start
+Start the app in development mode on http://localhost:3000.

+npm run build
+Build the project for production.

+npm run eject
+if you know what you are doing and the consequences of it...

-Herolo Assignment react redux weather app
+## Herolo Assignment react redux weather app
 Deployed using create-react-app,
 uses AccuWeather API services to Display Weather data,